imander/w251/assignments/a3/README.md

 ## Deploy

-Ansible and Terraform are used to together to deploy the cloud infrastructure and configure the edge devices and cloud image processing server.
+Ansible and Terraform are used together to deploy the cloud infrastructure and configure the edge devices and cloud image processing server.
 Before running the make target to deploy you will likely need to initialize terraform.
+The Ansible dependencies will automatically be installed via a python virtual environment.

 ```
 $ cd infrastructure/terraform && terraform init